Betty Dodson: Later career

 Dodson published a memoir, Sex by Design, in 2010.

 In 2014, she stated that she considered herself a fourth-wave feminist, stating that the previous waves of feminist were banal and anti-sexual, which is why she has chosen to look at a new stance of feminism, fourth wave feminism.
 In 2014, Dodson worked with women to discover their sexual desires through masturbation.
-Dodson said her work has gained a support from an audience of young, successful women who have never had an orgasm.
+Dodson said her work has gained support from an audience of young, successful women who have never had an orgasm.
 This includes fourth-wave feminists – those rejecting the anti-pleasure stance they believe third-wave feminists stand for.

 Dodson died on October 31, 2020, at the age of 91, from cirrhosis in a Manhattan nursing home.